 Debanjan Roychoudhury attends Middlebury College, where he majors in Sociology.
 Originally from Queens, New York, Debanjan is the recipient of the Posse Foundation Scholarship and a member of the Student Advisory Board for the Center for Comparative Study of Race and Ethnicity.
 This summer, he will conduct research with the Amsterdam Avenue Project to evaluate the impact of gentrification in West Harlem, specifically changes related to policing practices and surveillance.
 He plans to pursue a Ph.D. in Sociology after graduating in 2016.

 Madelene Santizo, Bates College

-Madelene Santizo is a rising senior at Bates College, majoring in Anthropology with a concentration in Class, Inequity, Poverty, and Justice and a minor in Spanish.
-She is interested in learning about the intersections between race and ethnicity, migration, and social inequalities while also exploring identity.
+Madelene Santizo is a rising senior at Bates College majoring in Anthropology with a concentration in Class, Inequity, Poverty, and Justice and a minor in Spanish.
+Originally from Pomona, California, she is interested in the intersections between race and ethnicity, migration, and social inequalities.
 Madelene is an active member of Latinos Unidos, a fellow for the Office of Intercultural Education, and a Bonner Leader.
-She plans to graduate in May 2016.